Yesaswi33/UniNet-EE/readme.md

 ⭐ Final Note

-UrbanVision AI is not just a project — it is a fusion of Artificial Intelligence, Web Engineering, and Smart City Vision.
+UrbanVision AI is not just a project —

-It demonstrates how a single intelligent system can transform raw images into meaningful urban insights.
+It is a fusion of:

+🤖 Artificial Intelligence
+🌐 Web Engineering
+🏙️ Smart City Vision